Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Introduction

-We combine our splitting and batch adaptation algorithms into \system{}\footnote{\url{https://en.wikipedia.org/wiki/Hapi_(Nile_god)}}, our processing system for TL that spans both the \objstore{} and compute tiers, is transparent to the user, relies only on very inexpensive profiling runs, and enables even low-end CPU-only users to contribute. \system{}'s design uses a stateless storage-side component alongside lightweight request between the two tiers to simplify practical concerns regarding load balancing, scalability and failure resilience.
+\system{} spans both the \objstore{} and compute tiers, is transparent to the user, and relies on inexpensive profiling runs. \system{}'s design uses a stateless storage-side component alongside lightweight request between the two tiers to simplify practical concerns regarding load balancing, scalability and failure resilience.